LJ-9/Danish-Election-2022-Twitter-Likes-Retweets-Botscores-Inauthentic-Coordinated-Behavior/README.md

 ## 1. /Raw Data/Pull-All_fv22.zip

-### Tweet IDs, Liking Users and Retweeting Users live scraped DATE to DATE
+### Tweet IDs, Liking Users and Retweeting Users live scraped from Oct.
+7th and 30 days forward

 Runningly, we collected the user identities of liking and retweeting users, with the algorithm described in [this paper](URL) using the code from [this repo](https://github.com/humanplayer2/get-twitter-likers-data).